schoolmasterd/carp-deterrent/README.md

 # carp-deterrent
 This code accompanies the mauscript:

-Schoolmaster et al.: Potential Pool-Scale and River-scale Effects of Non-Physical Deterrent Barriers on Invasive Carp in the Illinois River.
+Schoolmaster et al.: Multi-scale effects of non-physical movement deterrents on invasive carp metapopulations.
 It includes all the simulations, analyses and code for creating the results and figures.